 With regards to the required Draft Environmental Impact Statement (DEIS) the LDC is addressing a larger buffer area to the north along the Pocantico River, a larger footprint for the Community Center, more parking spaces for events at Historic Hudson Valley’s Philipsburg Manor, a Skateboard park and a “Great Lawn.”
 A Final Environmental Impact Statement (FEIS) is slated for submission to the Village in mid-March.
 Of note regarding the LDC is that they have declared themselves the Lead Agency in the Environmental Statements, and that begs a singular and unmentioned question.
 If the LDC is the developer of the land how can they also be the determiner of environmental protection?
 Maybe the answer can be gleaned from the Mel Brooks movie, “History of the World Part 1” where, after several outrageous acts, he looks into the camera and says, “It’s good to be the king.”

 Suprisingly the LDC had reportedly rented a portion of the East Parcel to a contractor doing work for the MTA.
 The LDC had done so starting last July for a 6-month period and without approval from the Planning Board.
-No permit to allow that land use had been issued, yet construction material, office trailers and equipment were set up in a fenced-off area on the northwest corner of the LDC.
+No permit to allow that land use had been issued, yet construction material and equipment were set up in a fenced-off area on the northwest corner of the LDC.
 This issue was kept secret by the Village, which reportedly collected $8,000 a month rent.
 It was only after repeated questioning from the Planning Board that the Village acted to terminate the non-permitted use.

 With regard to other monies, $1.9M has been paid by the MTA for its purchase of the railroad siding that is within the LDC parcel.
 A fair amount of criticism did little to persuade the LDC and the Village, which are intertwined with personnel, to rethink a railroad construction site in a mixed-use waterfront redevelopment area.
 Again the adage goes, “Good planning is good, bad planning is forever.”